ansafronov/KAN_dl_project/README.md

 For a LAN with width $N$, depth $L$, and grid point number $G$, the number of parameters is $N^2L + NLG$ where $N^2L$ is the number of parameters for weight matrices and $NLG$ is the number of parameters for spline activations.

+About realisation:

+You can see our implementation of a LAN Layer (LAN activation function) in LAN_Layer.ipynb.
+For splines, we use KAN_spline.py from pykan library.
+Usage is simple: after Linear layer, you Use LAN-Layer TODO